sushiineedstherapy/FIL-CVVC-and-VCCV/README.md

  |y|iyak|/j/|j|
  |3|"arrow"|/ɹ/|r\|

   For phoneme "r", or the rolled r, it is an allophone of "ɾ", meaning they are both the same sound but differ phonetically.
+The "ɾ" consonant is a tap, not a rolled r.
+It is found in many languages such as Japanese, Spanish, and Tagalog.
   For phoneme "3", or the "English r", they are commonly used in Tagalog when speaking English.